 In children, the inability to properly reabsorb fluid can be due to a birth defect, abnormal development of the nervous system, or structural problems in the brain.

 Hydrocephalus may also be a result of bleeding, infections, head trauma, tumors, or cysts.

 Who is at risk for hydrocephalus?

 Generally, the elderly are most at risk for normal pressure hydrocephalus.
 For reasons medical researchers are still working to understand, the body's ability to effectively reabsorb cerebrospinal fluid may become impaired as we age.

-The risk of hydrocephalus in children is increased if a pregnant woman contracts an infection during pregnancy, which can result in inflammation of the child's brain tissue.
+The risk of hydrocephalus in children is increased if a pregnant woman contracts an infection during pregnancy.
+This can result in inflammation of the child's brain tissue.
 Other risk factors are a family history of hydrocephalus and head injuries suffered during childbirth or in childhood.

 What are the symptoms of hydrocephalus in children and in adults?

 Hydrocephalus in infants is typically identified by a baby's rapidly growing head size.
-Abnormal head growth may be accompanied by vomiting, excessive sleepiness, irritability, poor appetite, or seizures.
+Abnormal head growth may be accompanied by vomiting, poor appetite, or seizures.

 In adults, normal pressure hydrocephalus is traditionally thought to present three symptoms: difficulty walking, cognitive problems such as trouble with decision-making or slowed thinking, and urinary incontinence.

-Yale Medicine has been at the forefront of newer thinking that normal pressure hydrocephalus is a spectrum disorder and that patients with normal pressure hydrocephalus may experience varying degrees of each of those three key symptoms.
+Yale Medicine has been at the forefront of newer thinking that normal pressure hydrocephalus is a spectrum disorder.
+This means that patients with normal pressure hydrocephalus may experience varying degrees of each of those three key symptoms.